 Both may appeal to savers who are seeking a safe haven for money in difficult economic times.
 However, while money market funds and cash ISAs have some similarities, they are in fact quite different in how they work, and the best option for you will depend on your current circumstances and attitude to risk.

-In this article, we’ll explain how both these financial products work and the main differences between them.
+In this article, we’ll explain how both of these financial products work and the main differences between them.

 What is a money market fund?